ErnestCYW/ShutterSwipe/README.md

 ### Features To Be Completed By 26 Jul 2021 to Splashdown:

-1. Chat & Connecting Users Function.
+1. Chat & Groups (Connecting Users) Function.
 2. Trial Deployment.

 ### Optional Features & Extensions (Arranged Based In Order Of Priority):